rodrigo-j-goncalves/micromotion_xyz/Python/README.md

 # xyzTableServer

-**xyzTableServer** is a TCP/IP-to-Serial bridge designed for Arduino Mega.
+**xyzTableServer** is a TCP/IP-to-Serial bridge designed to interface with an Arduino Mega.
-It runs continuously, bridging a single TCP client connection to a serial-connected Arduino.
+It continuously bridges a single TCP client connection to a serial-connected Arduino running a CLI-based firmware.

 ---